fedexist/my-cookiecutter-template/docs/prompts.rst

 use_docker
     Whether you need a Docker image for you project

-use_pytest
-    Whether to use pytest as test suite.

 init_git
     Whether you want to initialize a git repository with the start-up of the project.
 It will also configures some git-hooks to be used for pre-commit and pre-push.